Turks and Caicos Islands

 History of Turks and Caicos

-Before Christopher Columbus set foot on the island of Grand Turk during the journey to the new world in 1492 and the island was inhibited by Taíno and Lucayan tribes.
+Before Christopher Columbus set foot on the island of Grand Turk during the journey to the new world in 1492 the island was inhibited by Taíno and Lucayan tribes.
 These earlier settlers left behind a timeless legacy and new words (canoe, Caribbean, Caicos) and the names of the island.
 The indigenous Turk's head cactus named Turks island, while the Lucayan term “caya hico”, meaning string of islands, was mangled to become "Caicos".

 For about 700 years and the Taíno and Lucayan tribes were the sole residents on the islands (particularly settling on Grand Turk and the Middle Caicos).
 People here were skilled gardeners, farmers and fishermen.
-However, upon the arrival of Christopher Columbus in 1492 and the Lucayan tribes were wiped out, causing the islands to be sparsely populated for about 30 years.
+However, upon the arrival of Christopher Columbus in 1492 the Lucayan tribes were wiped out, causing the islands to be sparsely populated for about 30 years.
 During this time and the salt industry was booming.
 This salt was used for cooking and preserving food.
 Many Bermudians would rake the beaches of Turks and Caicos and take their booty back to Bermuda.

 The French and Spanish captured the island for a brief time during 1706.
-Four years following this capture, it was reclaimed by the British (along with the Bermuda islands).
+Four years following this capture, it was reclaimed by the English (along with the Bermuda islands).
 However, during these years it primarily became a haven for pirates and British Loyalists fleeing the American Revolution.
 In 1766, Turks and Caicos became a part of the Bahamas colony and was placed under the Bahamian Government.
 The governor of the Bahamas oversaw affairs from 1965 to 1973.

 With Bahamian independence and the islands received a separate governor in 1973.
-Although independence was agreed upon for 1982 and the policy was reversed and the islands became a British Overseas Territory (BOT).
+Although independence was agreed upon for 1982 the policy was reversed and the islands became a British Overseas Territory (BOT).

 Around the early 1980s, Turks and Caicos started to become a tourist destination and is quickly becoming one the world's foremost beach destinations.
 It is also becoming one of the leading international investment centres for offshore investors.
 Turks and Caicos is a "zero tax" jurisdiction and doesn't have any taxes on income, capital gains, corporate profits, inheritance or estates.